noncorpus/DnD5e/characters/backup/faeil.md

 ## Battle Master Maneuvers

-**Superiority Dice**: 4d8
+**Superiority Dice**: 4d8 (p.
+74)

 Maneuver         | Description
 ---------------- | -----------
-Precision Attack | Roll a superiority die before or after an attack roll and add it to the attack roll Parry            | When damaged, use reaction to reduce damage by superiority die + dex modifier Menacing Attack  | When hit with a weapon attack, roll superiority die.
+Precision Attack | Roll a superiority die before or after an attack roll and add it to the attack roll Parry            | When damaged, use reaction to reduce damage by superiority die + dex modifier Maneuvering Attack| After hitting with a weapon attack, roll superiority die.
 Add die to dmg roll.
-Wis save or enemy is frightened.
+Friendly creature can react by moving half its speed without provoking opportunity attacks.

 ## Equipment
 \#  | Item